CyanideX/Subsistence/README.md

 ![Subsistence](http://i.imgur.com/CRhirEa.png)

-The action or fact of maintaining or supporting oneself at a minimum level.
+Definition: maintaining or supporting oneself at a minimum level.
 That's what this mod does.